Solanace/Graphics-Notes/README.md

 [0  cosϕ -sinϕ][rsinθ]
 [0  sinϕ  cosϕ][    0]
 ```
+* x = rcosθ + cx
+* y = rsinθcosϕ + cy
+* z = rsinθsinϕ + cz
 * θ = angle of circle creation, ϕ = angle of circle rotation
+* A circle only needs to be rotated halfway before creating a sphere
+* Can also do it the other way, completely rotating a semicircle
+	* We're doing it this way (makes stuff easier to calculate later on)

 ---